Cleft Lip and Cleft Palate Treatment in Buffalo, NY

-Complications from Cleft Lip and Palate
+What Happens If Cleft Lip and Palate Goes Untreated?

 Thankfully, when cleft lips and cleft palatea are treated using craniofacial orthodontics at an early enough age, they could very well achieve a normal appearance, giving the patient normal speech patterns and the ability to eat without issues.
 When children with cleft lips and cleft palates are not treated, serious complications can occur including:

 - Ear infections as a result of fluid build-up